-On March 29, 2006, the AMR Board of Directors amended and restated 2003-2005 Performance Share Plan for Officers and the Kev Employees, the 2004-2006 Performance Share Plan for Officers and Employees, and the 2004 Agreements for Deferred Shares Kev (collectively, the Amended Plans).
+On March 29, 2006, the AMR Board of Directors amended and restated the 2003-2005 Performance Share Plan for Officers and Key Employees, the 2004-2006 Performance Share Plan for Officers Key Employees, and the 2004 Agreements for Deferred Shares (collectively, the Amended Plans).
 Before amendment, the plans allowed for settlement only in cash.
 The plans were amended to permit settlement in a combination of cash and/or stock; however, the amendments did not impact the fair value of the obligations under the three Amended Plans.
-The Company anticipates using all currently available shares under the 1998 LTIP and the 2003 Plan to satisfy obligations under the three Amended Plans, but, based on current estimates, a portion of the obligations will be settled in The Company will account for these obligations prospectively cash. as a combination of liability and equity grants.
-In accordance with SFAS 123(R), the Company reclassified \$177 million from Accrued liabilities to Additional paid-in capital, representing the vested portions of the current estimated fair value of obligations under all three of the Amended Plans that have been settled or are expected to be settled with stock.
+The Company anticipates using all currently available shares under the 1998 LTIP and the 2003 Plan to satisfy obligations under the three Amended Plans, but, based on current estimates, a portion of the obligations will be settled in The Company will account for these obligations prospectively as a combination of liability and equity grants.
+In accordance with SFAS 123(R), the Company reclassified \$187 million from Accrued liabilities to Additional paid-in capital, representing the vested portions of the current estimated fair value of obligations under all three of the Amended Plans that have been settled or are expected to be settled with stock.

+AMR CORPORATION

-AMERICAN AIRLINES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (Unaudited)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED)

+(Unaudited)

 - 3. As of September 30, 2006, the Company had commitments to acquire an aggregate of 47 Boeing 737-800s and seven Boeing 777-200ERs in 2013 through 2016.
 Future payments for all aircraft, including the estimated amounts for price escalation, will be approximately \$2.8 billion in 2011 through 2016. - 4.
-Accumulated depreciation of owned equipment and property at September 30, 2006 and December 31, 2005 was \$9.9 billion and \$9.4 billion, respectively.
+Accumulated depreciation of owned equipment and property at September 30, 2006 and December 31, 2005 was \$11.0 billion and \$10.4 billion, respectively.
 Accumulated amortization of equipment and property under capital leases was \$1.1 billion at September 30, 2006 and December 31, 2005. - 5.
 As discussed in Note 8 to the consolidated financial statements in the 2005 Form 10-K, the Company has a valuation allowance against the full amount of its net deferred tax asset.
-The Company's deferred tax asset valuation allowance decreased \$66 million during the nine months ended September 30, 2006 to \$1.7 billion as of September 30, 2006. - 6.
-As of September 30, 2006, American has issued guarantees covering approximately \$1.1 billion of AMR's unsecured debt.
-In addition, as of September 30, 2006, AMR and American have issued guarantees covering approximately \$388 million of AMR Eagle's secured debt.
+The Company's deferred tax asset valuation allowance decreased \$72 million during the nine months ended September 30, 2006 to \$1.3 billion as of September 30, 2006. - 6.
+As of September 30, 2006, AMR has issued guarantees covering approximately \$1.7 billion of American's tax-exempt bond debt and American's fully drawn \$751 million credit facility.
+American has issued guarantees covering approximately \$1.1 billion of AMR's unsecured debt.
+In addition, as of September 30, 2006, AMR and American have issued guarantees covering approximately \$388 million of AMR Eagle's secured debt and AMR has issued guarantees covering an additional \$2.7 billion of AMR Eagle's secured debt.